For Schools

 Why Art Therapy in education?

-Art Therapy can be helpful in addressing individual needs and issues of access to the National Curriculum.
 Research shows that when children are experiencing emotional difficulties their general functioning can be affected, and they find learning very hard.
 Art Therapy as a form of intervention can assist with a pupil’s psychological, emotional, educational, physical and social development.

 Referral criteria